 Architecture is for architects, just like engineering is for engineers and law is for lawyers.
 But this begs the question, who therefore is an architect and what also is architecture?

-An architect is a qualified person with appropriate license, certification and registration with a relevant body often governmental empowered with the legal rights to practice architecture.
+An architect is a qualified person with an appropriate license, certification and registration with a relevant body often the government empowered with the legal rights to practice architecture.

 This licensure usually requires an accredited university degree.
 The decisions of an architect affect public safety, thus the need to undergo specialized training consisting of advanced education and internship.

 Architecture as defined by ARCON is the art and science in theory and practice of design, erection, commissioning, maintenance and management and coordination of allied professional inputs.
 Thereto of buildings, or part thereof and the layout and master plan of such buildings or groups of buildings forming a comprehensive institution, establishment or neighbourhood.
 As well as any other organize space, enclosed or opened, required for human and other activities.

-According to ARCON the core duties of the architect in Nigeria is to prepare and take full responsibilities for all architectural documents.
+According to ARCON the core duties of the architect in Nigeria is to prepare and take full responsibility for all architectural documents.
 Which are required for the erection and commissioning of buildings.

 Therefore a non-architect shouldn’t engage in the preparation of architectural drawings on his own.
 He should practice under the supervision of a licensed architect.
 Whether or not those drawings are used to build.

 How then do you become an Architect?